Green-Software-Foundation/patterns/docs/catalog/ai/energy-efficent-framework.md

  - size:small
 ---

-# Select an energy efficient AI/ML framework
+# Select a more energy efficient AI/ML framework

 ## Description
 Training an AI model implies a significant carbon footprint.
 The underlying framework used for the development, training, and deployment of AI/ML needs to be evaluated and considered to ensure the process is as energy efficient as possible.